 - For organization – there’s a sense of organization when you keep your business mail separate from your personal mail.

-Notably, you can use a USPS PO Box or UPS mailbox as your business address.
+You can use a USPS PO Box or UPS mailbox as your business address.
 However, the latter is preferred if you need its additional benefits.

 What do you need to get a UPS mailbox?